SeanJanis/extension-leapmotion-directv/README.md

 ## Helpful hints

-This app was built using AngularJS, Bootstrap 3.0, Animate.css and LeapJs.
+This app was built using AngularJS, Bootstrap 3, Animate.css and LeapJS.

 ## Code Structure